 These risks are manageable with proper legal and financial planning.

+The last significant bank failures in Türkiye occurred over two decades ago during the 2000–2001 financial crisis.
 Since then, the Turkish banking system has undergone deep structural reform, strong regulatory development, and increased transparency and resilience.

+Today, Turkish banks operate within a modern, well-regulated framework.
 For foreign investors, the key is not whether to trust the system, but how to navigate it correctly.

 With the right guidance and bank selection, Türkiye continues to offer a functioning and regulated banking system, access to international financial channels, and opportunities aligned with global investment standards.
+At Bayraktar Attorneys, we ensure that our clients work only with reliable institutions and make informed decisions at every step.